Sony Vaio Z series: Problems

-Most Sony Vaio models with hybrid Intel-nVidia graphics are affected with vast number of bugs present in every accelerated 2D (DX, DS) graphics, 3D graphics and power management of the video-system.
-Yet Sony doesn't provide any driver update or fix leaving customers on their own.
-Some enthusiast-made Intel-nVidia hybrid graphics driver updates solving general gaming performance problems can be found in the Internet although Sony keeps stating that use of those drivers is the pretext to cease the warranty or extended warranty (damage insurance).

-While Sony was positioning Z1x series as equipped with nVidia Optimus graphics actually resource sharing between Intel and nVidia subsystems was never supported leaving the graphics system in legacy switchable mode.
+Most Sony Vaio models with hybrid Intel-NVIDIA graphics are affected with vast number of bugs present in every accelerated 2D (DX, DS) graphics, 3D graphics and power management of the video-system.
+Yet, Sony doesn't provide any driver update or fix, leaving customers on their own.
+Some enthusiast-made Intel-NVIDIA hybrid graphics driver updates solving general gaming performance problems can be found on the Internet, although Sony keeps stating that use of those drivers is the pretext to seize the warranty or extended warranty (damage insurance).
+While Sony was positioning the Z1x series as equipped with Nvidia Optimus graphics, actually resource sharing between Intel and Nvidia subsystems was never supported, leaving the graphics system in legacy switchable mode.
 And as far as the provided software doesn't support automatic graphics switching during most multimedia software running, the user is left the only option to switch performance modes manually, making the multimedia software crash or behave unexpectedly.